 - Increase Employee Productivity

-Revit Architecture, loaded with import-export functions and varied features, has become an incredible force in the AEC industry.
+Revit Architecture, with its import-export functions and varied features, has become a large force in the AEC industry.
 Both Revit Architecture and AutoCAD were launched by Autodesk.
-But, with the passing of time Revit Architecture is gaining the momentum in the AEC industry.
-There are few misconceptions about the Revit Architecture which choke off the idea of a firm when it considers the move to Revit Architecture.
-Overcoming the resistance to migrate into a new platform and getting users to understand the potential of Revit are two issues architectural firms must deal with.
-Undoubtedly, the migration to Revit platform requires an investment, but proper training and project management could mitigate the challenges.
+With time, however, Revit Architecture has been gaining the momentum in the AEC industry.
+There are a few misconceptions about Revit Architecture that make firms hesitate when they consider a shift to Revit Architecture.
+A shift to Revit requires investment, but proper training and project management can mitigate such challenges.

 If you have any queries, please contact us!